charlesfoo/MapReduce/README.md

 # MapReduce
-A multithreaded MapReduce written in C from scratch that can takes in arbitrary number of files, map and reduce.
+A multithreaded MapReduce I implemented in C from scratch that can takes in arbitrary number of files, map and reduce.

 ## Backstory